 On the geopolitical front, the US-China Tech Cold War is not on the industry’s side, as the new US administration has not lifted any restrictions that prevent Chinese companies to acquire US semiconductor technologies, which put a drag on industry growth.
 Lastly, the increasing frequency of adverse climatic events could put the industry at risk as its profitability is relied on optimal capacity utilization.

 Q5: What is your take on insolvencies in the electronics sector?

 A: Ever since Tsinghua Unigroup, a Chinese state-owned semiconductor group faced debt issues and possibility of bankruptcy, insolvencies in the electronics sector have been in the spotlight.
 Since 2015, there have been about 100 significant insolvency cases in the electronics sector with a total turnover of US$32bn.
 Over the same period, Asia Pacific has accounted for 59% of global insolvencies in the electronics sector while China and Japan are origins of roughly two-thirds of those cases.

 The upward trend in sector insolvencies can be explained by the fast-paced expansion of the industry, its capital and R&D intensive nature as well as fierce competition across many product segments.
-Moreover, the future of the electronics industry could be clouded by as the US tightens its monetary policy while China continues to try to dominate the technology space.
+Moreover, the future of the electronics industry could be clouded by rising insolvency risk as the US tightens its monetary policy while China continues to try to dominate the technology space.
 Hence, as always, we advise decision makers to review and strategize their risk mitigating measures as they venture into the post-pandemic scene.